Welcome to BUZZRAIL

 In this period of commemoration of the centenary of the First World War, what better time to visit a railway that was built immediately afterwards, for a peaceful purpose, but using war-surplus materials and equipment?
 The peaceful purpose was to transport the high-quality sand which is still quarried in the area, and the line still runs where it was first laid, almost a century ago.

 Now a nationally accredited working museum, our collection includes several locomotives and other items which actually worked on the supply lines to the First World War trenches, and survived.
-Meeting the real thing in close-up beats any number of photos or films, we think.
+There are also photo displays about the Great War and its aftermath, for you to explore in the main season, during the Stonehenge Works runround.